 The Carriers have been aligning schedules in the markets where there are overlapping flights.
-The Carriers have maintained a code-sharing and alliance agreement for years and have plans for further integration of flight routes and schedules through 2012.
+The Carriers have maintained a code-sharing and alliance agreement for years and have plans for further integration of flight routes and schedules through the end of 2012.
 The Carriers have begun the process of merging their frequent flyer programs and members of both Carriers' programs are now able to receive benefits while flying at either Carrier.
 The Carriers have relocated operations to the same terminal in the two largest hubs.
 The Carriers have adopted a new logo and the first aircraft with the new livery has begun operating.
 The Carriers have begun the process of transitioning to common uniforms.

+IBT has expressed concern that some actions that need be taken as part of the integration process are still in the planning process.
+For example, the Carriers have acknowledged that the integration of routes and schedules will continue through the end of 2011 and standard uniforms will not be introduced until 2012.
 The Board's criteria for substantial integration of operations do not require total integration of operations.
-US Airways, 33 NMB 49 (2006).
+US Airways/America West Airlines, 33 NMB 49 (2006).
 Although there is not yet a total integration of operations at United and Continental, those cases where the Board has failed to find a single transportation system for that reason are distinguishable.
 In AirTran Airways, 25 NMB 24 (1997), the Board found no single transportation system where the merger had not been consummated and there was insufficient evidence that crews would be integrated even after the merger was effected.
-In GoJet Airlines, 33 NMB 24 (2005), the Board found there was no single transportation system where the two carriers continued to operate under separate management, separate labor relations and terms and conditions of employment, and separate hiring and recruitment.
+In GoJet Airlines, L.L.C. and Trans States Airlines, Inc., 33 NMB 24 (2005), the Board found there was no single transportation system where the two carriers continued to operate under separate management, separate labor relations and terms and conditions of employment, and separate hiring and recruitment.
 The Board also noted that each carrier retained its own website with no links or information about the other.